 How to control & prevent moisture in your home

-You should make it a habit to check your roof and the brickwork after wet and stormy weather.
+You should make it a habit to check for any presence of mould.
+You can do this by checking your roof for any roof leaks and the brickwork after wet and stormy weather.
 This will ensure water is not getting in through any new leaks.
 You should also regularly check on your ventilation throughout your home and possible sources of moisture.

 Adequate ventilation is crucial in controlling humidity and in increasing the indoor air quality.
 It might be as easy as letting out trapped moisture through opening a window, or turning the fans or aircon on.
 This is especially important in wet rooms and during particularly hot and humid months.
 Investing in a good quality humidifier is also a good remedy for trapped moisture.